-If you really think about it, the content formats we rely on today have an uncanny resemblance to the content formats we relied on yesterday -- our blog posts look like print articles, our offers look like books, and our slide decks like look presentations.
+If you really think about it, the content formats we rely on today have an uncanny resemblance to the content formats we relied on yesterday — our blog posts look like print articles, our offers look like books, and our slide decks look like look presentations.

-Relying on the content formats we used yesterday to educate and entertain our audience today is fine, though.
-Our audience is ultimately used to these mediums.
-But, at the same time, we’ve missed a huge opportunity to engage them at record levels because we glossed over the fact that screens and computers are so much more than just digital pieces of paper and printing presses.
+Relying on the content formats we used yesterday to educate and entertain our audience today is fine: Our audience is ultimately used to these mediums.
+At the same time, “fine” is not exceptional, and we’ve missed a huge opportunity to engage them at record levels because we glossed over the fact that screens and computers are so much more than just digital pieces of paper and printing presses.